Rectangular mix-cut ekanite, 9.74 cts, 11.9 x 14.5 mm, Sri Lanka. © The Gem Trader. Used with permission.

 Metamict ekanite may be strongly radioactive, so jewelry use isn’t recommended.

-Test any ekanite you’re going to handle or store with a Geiger counter.
-You can also use the radioactivity chart on this site to estimate how much exposure in mRem per hour ekanites of different sizes may cause if held in hand.
+Test any ekanite you're going to handle or store with a Geiger counter.
+You can also use the radioactivity chart on the webmineral ekanite listing to estimate how much exposure in mRem per hour ekanites of different sizes may cause if held in hand.

 Please note: the average annual estimated exposure in the U.S. from background radiation, medical sources, and consumer products is 360 mRem.
 To put this in perspective, at almost 500 cts (about 100 g), a little over 20 hours of holding the world’s largest ekanite would alone match the average annual estimated exposure.
 A 5-ct ekanite (1 gram) would take a little over 83 days of close contact to match the annual average estimate.

-To safely handle, store, and cut ekanite, follow the recommendations for radioactive materials in our safety guide.
-You can find additional safety information here.
+For more information on how to safely handle, store, and cut ekanites, follow the recommendations for radioactive materials in our safety guide.
+You can find additional safety information on webmineral.com.

 Ekanite mineral specimen, 52.66 cts, 2.5 cm, Eheliyagoda gem pits, Sri Lanka.
 Photo courtesy of liveauctioneers.com and Nest Egg Auctions.